|

 to be used as the basis for the development of other List classes.

-All the methods of BasicList
+All the methods of BasicList are protected, which means

 they are accessible from derived classes (and from classes of the same